inivekin/abosa/abosa.typ

 #code(numbers: true, firstnumber: 2336)[```none
 The sureness o immensities,
-hannae a doubt, nae die tae cast, far inevitabilities, may just as well be present past, an searching past it all distorts comparing stretches it collects, my life is long an it is short fae such is infinites' effects.
+hannae a doubt, nae die tae cast, far inevitabilities may just as well be present past, but searching archives all distorts comparing stretches it collects, my life is long an it is short fae such is infinites' effects.
 Am lone winnae a clock tae tell if what I do is wastefulness,
 I'll wander desert but nae dwell,
-Alone withoot a loneliness
+Alone withoot a loneliness.
-Then, distant an unmoving stance, but getting closer an wi force, o one wi impulse tae advance, can change my path if am offcourse.
+Tae far-off figure am at command, it shortens time should space extend, where time perceived I can wistand, in manner braver minds contend.
-Tae far-off figure am at command, tae shorten time should space extend, where time perceived I can wistand, in manner braver minds contend,
+The distant an unmoving stance, is getting closer an wi force, instilling impulse tae advance, an change my path if am offcourse.
-Some kinder being wi mainstay
+This kinder being bares mainstay respect tae patterns less involved, that nae kills bug that lives a day, who struggles wi what's easy solved.
-respect tae patterns less involved, has nae killed bug that lives a day, who struggles wi what's easy solved.
+My inflamed een has itching fade an shameful frown is slack across,
-My inflamed een has itching fade an shameful frown is slack across wi baseline that's nae more afraid protected by a fake chaos.
+I've baseline that's nae so afraid wi friend whose path am sure tae cross.
-So doubt in uniform expanse
+Among the uniform expanse,
-gives comfort in faux-endlessness, a poisson-distributed chance fae constant reach tae friendliness.
+I've comfort since I can depend on each new step nae culling chance o poisson-distributed friend.
 ```]

 #set page(columns: 1)